szczyglis-dev/py-gpt/README.md

 **2.4.14 (2024-11-17)**

-- Added a `Loop / evaluate` mode for Llama-index agents, allowing them to work autonomously in a loop and assess the correctness of received results using a percentage scale from 0% to 100%, and automatically continue and correct responses below a set value.
+- Added a `Loop / evaluate` mode for Llama-index agents, allowing them to work autonomously in a loop and evaluates the correctness of received results using a percentage scale from 0% to 100%, and automatically continue and correct responses below expected value.

-- Updated layout: mode and model lists changed to comboboxes.
+- Updated layout: mode and model lists replaced with comboboxes.

 **2.4.13 (2024-11-16)**